turingschool-projects/kwk-level3-swift/sessions/dictionaries_slides.markdown

 # Access information

-Since we access values with the key, keys must be unique:
+Since we access values with the key, keys must be unique, meaning you can't have two things with the same key:

 ```swift
 phones["apple"]